reuters-graphics/style/packages/guide/content/graphics-rig/metadata/page.md

 ## How do I fill out metadata?

 The easiest way is to build your project.
 The `build` command will check your metadata, create any missing `metadata.json` files in your locales and prompt you for any pieces of required information that are missing.
-Going through the prompt will create the minimum metadata you need to publish your page.

 ```
 $ yarn build